Absenior03/AnnapurnaTravels/README.md

 3. Add your environment variables in the Vercel project settings.
 4. Deploy!

-## Admin Access

-For admin panel access, use the following credentials:

-- Email: admin@annapurnatours.com
-- Password: securepassword123 (specified in your .env file)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.